vallarinosimone1992/dRICH_prototype_analysis/README.md

-# test_beam_analysis_2021_10_PS
+# dRICH prototype reco and analysis
-Repository which includes all the corrections and analysis for the test beam of dRICH prototype performed in october 2021 at PS (CERN).
+Repository which includes all the corrections and analysis for the dRICH prototype.

+## How to set the environment and compile
+1. Set the environment variable DRICH\_SUITE
+2. Clone this repository inside $DRICH\_SUITE

+## How to execute